-- o Do you use digital archives? - How can we assist new users when encountering these types of websites for the first time? - o Do you ever provide assistance in the form of specific guidance or advice? - 2.
-You are now going to look at three different approaches your colleagues have taken to providing help in using the Early English Books Online (EEBO) archive in their research.
-As you watch the videoclips note down what you like and/or dislike about the approaches. - o Why did each practitioner take the particular pedagogical approach they did? - o How effective are they? - o Could you adapt the approach to your own situation? - o What other observations did you note?
+- How do you encourage them to use them? - \circ $\;$ Do the students find these sites easy to use?
+What happens if they don't? - Do you use digital archives? - How can we assist new users when encountering these types of websites for the first time? - Do you ever provide assistance in the form of specific guidance or advice? - You are now going to look at three different approaches your colleagues have taken to providing help in using the Early English Books Online (EEBO) archive in their research.
+As you watch the videoclips note down what you like and/or dislike about the approaches. - Why did each practitioner take the particular pedagogical approach they did? - How effective are they? - Could you adapt the approach to your own situation? - What other observations did you note? - Approach 1 in a computer lab.

-Approach 1

-In the first approach we see Dr Ian Gadd from Bath Spa University in 2 short clips from a one hour face-to-face tutorial to undergraduate students in a computer lab.
+In the first approach we see Dr Ian Gadd from Bath Spa University in 2 short clips from a one hour face-to-face tutorial to undergraduate students

-o Approach 2
+• Approach 2